kbujari/icer/README.md

 # The ICER Image Compressor

-**(WIP)** Implementation of the ICER Progressive Wavelet Image Compressor [published by NASA](https://ipnpr.jpl.nasa.gov/progress_report/42-155/155J.pdf) used for the Mars Exploration Rover.
+**(WIP)** Implementation of the ICER Progressive Wavelet Image Compressor [published by NASA](https://ipnpr.jpl.nasa.gov/progress_report/42-155/155J.pdf), and used for the Mars Exploration Rover.

 This repository is split into two projects: